yuansfer/yuansfer-mobile-sdk-android/README.md

 ## Introduction

 ![jitpack](https://img.shields.io/badge/jitpack-v2.0.0-blue)
-`pockyt_pay` is a android payment sdk that supports mainstream payment methods such as WeChat Pay, Alipay and Braintree etc.
+This is a payment sdk that supports mainstream payment methods such as WeChat Pay, Alipay and Braintree etc.

 ## Getting Started